rwdaigle/edgerails/source/_posts/2010-02-21-the-skinny-on-scopes-formerly-named-scope.markdown

 If this feels a little brittle to you, it's probably because I suspect the relation/scope class wasn't meant to be inspected so.
 However, this is a real-world scenario I've run into many times and I'd love a sanctioned way to share scope logic between classes, should any of the Railsorati poop on this.

-Also, you do have more than just `where` logic that can be accessed - here are the others:
+Also, you do have more than just `where_values` that can be accessed - here are the others:

 * `joins_values`
 * `order_clause`
 * `includes_values`